Ankitkumardmk98/Weather_App/README.md

 5. Usage:

-    -Enter a city name in the search bar at the top of the screen.
+   - Enter a city name in the search bar at the top of the screen.
-    -View the current temperature, humidity, wind speed, and weather condition.
+   - View the current temperature, humidity, wind speed, and weather condition.
-    -The cloud image will change dynamically based on the weather description.
+   - The cloud image will change dynamically based on the weather description.

 6. Dependencies:
     ```bash
     weather: A package to fetch weather data.